 Let me just take a quick moment to urge you to purchase a meat thermometer.
 There is no way for you to know if your chicken is fully cooked unless you temp it!

-And if you’re over-cooking it to make sure it’s fully cooked, then you’re never gonna enjoy the succulent, tender chicken you should be.
+And if you’re over-cooking it to make sure it’s fully cooked, then you’re never gonna enjoy the succulent, tender chicken harissa you should be experiencing.

-The one I use is amazing and it’s relatively inexpensive – $25 (check it out here in my shop).
-It's a small price to pay to guarantee you never experience food poisoning.
+The meat thermometer I use is amazing, and it’s relatively inexpensive – $25 (check it out here in my shop).
+It's a small price to pay to guarantee perfectly cooked chicken.

 And that’s my public service announcement for the month.

-Ahem, back to the recipe: cut up your fresh veggies and slide them into the oven.
+Ahem, back to the recipe: it's time to cut up the veggies, season them, and slide them into the oven.

-Now plate up over your favorite rice or cauliflower rice, and finish with a little Greek yogurt or sour cream!
+Now plate this delcious Harrissa chicken recipe over your favorite rice or cauliflower rice, add your harissa chicken and those roasted vegetables, and top it off with a little Greek yogurt or sour cream, then garnish with sliced olives, capers, and chopped parsley (all optional, of course!)

-This quick, flavorful, easy Chicken Harissa Recipe will totally wow you and your guests!
+This quick, flavorful, easy Harissa marinated chicken recipe will totally wow you and your guests!

 And it’s a really fun way to spice up an average weeknight meal.
 Plus, it will allow you lots of time to kick back, relax, and pin all of your favorite photos of it!